Marketcircle/AXElements/README.markdown

 You need to have the OS X developer tools installed in build and install AXElements (sorry).
 Go ahead and install the tools now if you haven't done that yet, I'll wait.
-Once you have the developer tools, you should install MacRuby, the latest release should be sufficient, but nightly builds are usually better.
-If you are on Snow Leopard, you will also need to install the
-[Bridge Support Preview](http://www.macruby.org/blog/2010/10/08/bridgesupport-preview.html).
+Once you have the developer tools, you should install MacRuby, the latest nightly build is required.
+If you are on Snow Leopard, you will also need to install the [Bridge Support Preview](http://www.macruby.org/blog/2010/10/08/bridgesupport-preview.html).

 Then you can install AXElements.
 For the time being, you should install